Interlagos Circuit: Tribute to José Carlos Pace

 In August 2024, the body of José Carlos Pace was transferred from his vandalized mausoleum to the race circuit to be laid to rest in the race track named after him.
-The idea for this came was organized by the president of the Confederação Brasileira de Automobilismo (Brazilian Automobile Confederation) (CBA), Paulo “Loco” Figueiredo, the president of the Comissão Nacional de Carros Clássicos (National Classic Car Commission) and journalist Ricardo Caruso.
+The idea for this came from, and was organized by, the president of the Confederação Brasileira de Automobilismo (Brazilian Automobile Confederation) (CBA), Paulo "Loco" Figueiredo, the president of the Comissão Nacional de Carros Clássicos (National Classic Car Commission) and journalist Ricardo Caruso.

 Pace's body arrived in Interlagos where he was buried next to the bust that stands there in his honor.
-The emotional ceremony was attended by Pace's family (his widow Elda, his children Patrícia and Rodrigo, and his grandchildren), friends, other drivers, journalists and admirers of “Moco”.
-José Carlos Pace took one last lap around the track, where Rodrigo, “Moco's” son, drove a 1967 Karmann-Ghia racing car that was used by his father, from the old Dacon team, where Pace formed a trio with none other than the Fittipaldi brothers Emerson and Wilson Jr. at the time.
+The emotional ceremony was attended by Pace's family (his widow Elda, his children Patrícia and Rodrigo, and his grandchildren), friends, other drivers, journalists and admirers of "Moco".
+José Carlos Pace took one last lap around the track, where Rodrigo, "Moco's" son, drove a 1967 Karmann-Ghia racing car that was used by his father, from the old Dacon team, where Pace formed a trio with none other than the Fittipaldi brothers Emerson and Wilson Jr. at the time.
 This makes Pace the first deceased driver ever to be buried in a race circuit.